Posted on: 28th May 2019

 Some people have overshot the price of life insurance by as much as 200-300% the original amount due to a general misconception.
 Life insurance is actually quite affordable and depends on factors like gender, age, health status and so on.
 Plus there are different plans to suit your needs and requirements.

 People often assume that only the person making the most money should take out a life insurance policy and this is not true.
 The truth is, whatever financial aid the other spouse is able to provide with what little income he or she makes, may prove difficult to sustain should anything happen to them or their source of income.

 This refers to people who feel taking out a life insurance policy is a one-off affair.
 The terms of your life insurance plan as at when initiated were tailored to cater for your needs at the time.
 Time passes and your lifestyle changes, meaning your life insurance plan has to follow the same trend.
-You could’ve gotten married, had kids or even bought a car or two and this means you’d need to update your life insurance plan to fit into your new lifestyle.
+You could’ve gotten married, had kids or even bought a car or two (that can be easily brought from conklin cars honda showroom) and this means you’d need to update your life insurance plan to fit into your new lifestyle.
 You simply cannot do it once and be done with it.

 There’s no such thing as being way too young to get life insurance.
 As a matter of fact, the earlier the better.
 As a young chap, you are most likely in the healthiest state of your life and life insurance at such a time happens to be way cheaper.
 Do it now, just do it.